akhilramkee/Hermes/README.md

 >[react-native-swiper](https://github.com/leecade/react-native-swiper/blob/master/src/index.js)

-    This packages helped to implement horizontal swipe feature , which is based out on ViewPagerAndroid present in `react-native`
+This packages helped to implement horizontal swipe feature , which is based out on ViewPagerAndroid present in React native package.

+The swiper is built on top of the scroll view , which tends to make it customisable with lot of features.

+Example of implementation of a [swiper](https://www.npmjs.com/package/react-native-swiper)